NOTA Board

 Vice President of Rural Health & Community Services - Justin Young, OTD, OTR/L

-Vice President of School Based Practices - Erin Westover, OTD, OTR/L
+Vice President of School Based Practices - Amy Schnacker

 Vice President of Skilled Care, Long Term Care, & Home Health - Nicole Chipy, EdD, OTR/L, CLT